 What do these companies do?

 Okay, that’s something that you may be wondering about.
 The companies that are mentioned above can get you Seller Ratings.
 But how do they do it?
-Let’s say you have signed up your eCommerce business with one of these companies, what do happens next?
+Let’s say you have signed up your eCommerce business with one of these companies, what do you do?

 They integrate their software onto your eCommerce website

-Data from reviews is syndicated to Google for use in Seller Ratings.
+- The feedback that you get is then syndicated to Google for use in Seller Ratings.

-Most review syndication companies give you a wide range of tools allowing you to collect feedback from your customers.
+- Some review syndicators give you a wide range of tools allowing you to collect feedback from your customers.
 It’s not just via your website.
 You can also collect feedback using email.
 Another option is to use SMS to gather reviews.

-Which companies do we recommend for Google Seller Ratings for Ecommerce Stores?
+Which company do we recommend for Google Seller Ratings for Ecommerce Stores?

 - Seller Ratings